 - ½ cup packed baby spinach

 - 2 tablespoon water

 - 1 large frozen banana about 1 cup

 - 1 cup frozen mango chunks

-- 1 tbsp each ground flax, chia seeds, hemp seeds
+- 1 tablespoon each ground flax chia seeds, hemp seeds

 - Add spinach and water to blender and blend until spinach is pureed.
 Add remaining ingredients and blend until smooth.
 Add additional milk and/or ice if desired.

 - Transfer to glass and top with coconut flakes if desired

 What are your favorite foods to eat when you want to feel energized?